Oqura-ai/.github/profile/README.md

 ## About us

-Oqura.ai is an AI-first research and engineering platform focused on accelerating the way researchers, and developers use and build LLMs and LLMs based applications.
+Oqura.ai is an AI-first research and engineering platform focused on accelerating the way researchers, and developers use and build LLMs and LLM based applications.

 ## Our Core Projects